By: Marilyn L. Davis

 “Have you ever pondered the miracle of popcorn?
 It starts out as a tiny, little, compact kernel with magic trapped inside that, when agitated, bursts to create something marvelously desirable.
 It’s sort of like those tiny, little thoughts trapped inside an author’s head that―in an excited explosion of words―suddenly become a captivating fairy tale!” ― Richelle E. Goodrich

 What Inspires You to Write?

 Just as we want to know why someone chooses a particular profession, I’m curious why you want to write.
 I’d like to see your responses in the comments section.
-I don’t completely understand all of the motivations and processes for writing and believe that I’ll learn when you describe your motivations for me.
 I think there are a million reasons, but only a few will be authentic for each of us.

 Writing out of Self-Defense